 What is a substance abuse evaluation?

-If you are charged with drunk driving, a substance abuse crime, any offense involving drugs or alcohol, you have a history of alcohol or drug abuse, it is probably in your best interest to have a substance abuse evaluation done as soon as possible.
-If you are seeking restoration of your driver’s license or restricted driving privileges from a court or the Secretary of State, a substance abuse evaluation is necessary.
-Many people do not have a clear understanding of what a substance abuse evaluation entails or why it may be important to getting the best outcome in your case.
+If you are charged with drunk driving, a substance abuse crime, or any offense involving drugs or alcohol, you have a history of alcohol or drug abuse; it is probably in your best interest to have a substance abuse evaluation done as soon as possible.
+If you seek restoration of your driver’s license or restricted driving privileges from a court or the Secretary of State, a substance abuse evaluation is necessary.
+Many people do not clearly understand what a substance abuse evaluation in a criminal case entails or why it may be crucial to getting the best outcome in your case.

-A substance abuse evaluation is used to identify the possible presence of a drug or alcohol problem.
+A substance abuse evaluation in a criminal case is used to identify the possible presence of a drug or alcohol problem.
 If it is determined that there is an issue with drugs or alcohol, the substance abuse evaluation will determine the extent of the problem and formulate a diagnosis.
-The evaluation also allows for the development of a treatment plan designed to address the person’s specific circumstances.
+The evaluation also allows for developing a treatment plan designed to address the person’s specific circumstances.
 In any criminal case, the advantage of getting the evaluation as early as possible is so that the defendant can be proactive in seeking treatment or education if necessary.
 Judges and prosecutors look favorably upon a person who seeks an understanding of any problem that may exist and who takes steps to help themselves.

 Substance Abuse Evaluation – Frequently Asked Questions

 The answers to the following questions are very general and do not apply to anyone’s particular situation.
-If you are accused of a crime, you should not make any decisions without the advice of your lawyer.
-If you do not have a lawyer, it would be best for you to retain counsel immediately.
+If you are accused of a crime, you should not make any decisions without your lawyer’s advice.
+If you do not have a lawyer, it would be best to retain counsel immediately.

 Should I get a Substance Abuse Evaluation on my own?

 When a person is accused of an offense involving drugs or alcohol, it is generally advantageous to get a substance abuse evaluation as soon as possible.
-If you obtain a substance abuse evaluation of your own volition and follow any recommendations given to you, a court will consider your proactive rehabilitation positively when setting bond and at sentencing.
-Also, a prosecutor may be more inclined to offer a substantial plea bargain to a person who took it upon themselves to get help, or at least determine if there is an alcohol or drug issue.
+If you obtain a substance abuse evaluation of your own volition and follow any recommendations, a court will consider your proactive rehabilitation positively when setting bond and at sentencing.
+Also, a prosecutor may be more inclined to offer a substantial plea bargain to a person who took it upon themselves to get help or determine if there is an alcohol or drug issue.

-Should I wait for the judge to order me to have a substance abuse evaluation?
+Should I wait for the judge to order me to have an evaluation?

-Should I get a recommendation for a substance abuse evaluator from the court staff?
+Should I get a recommendation for an evaluator from the court staff?